What Happens When a Country Has an Absolute Advantage in All Goods

 Absolute advantage simply compares the productivity of a worker between countries.
 It answers the question, “How many inputs do I need to produce shoes in Mexico?”
 Comparative advantage asks this same question slightly differently.
 Instead of comparing how many workers it takes to produce a good, it asks, “How much am I giving up to produce this good in this country?”
 Another way of looking at this is that comparative advantage identifies the good for which the producer’s absolute advantage is relatively larger, or where the producer’s absolute productivity disadvantage is relatively smaller.
 The United States can produce 1,000 shoes with four-fifths as many workers as Mexico (four versus five), but it can produce 1,000 refrigerators with only one-quarter as many workers (one versus four).
 So, the comparative advantage of the United States, where its absolute productivity advantage is relatively greatest, lies with refrigerators, and Mexico’s comparative advantage, where its absolute productivity disadvantage is least, is in the production of shoes.

 Mutually Beneficial Trade with Comparative Advantage

 When nations increase production in their area of comparative advantage and trade with each other, both countries can benefit.
-The production possibilities frontier is a useful tool to visualize this benefit.
-Recall from earlier readings that the production possibilities frontier shows the maximum amount that each country can produce given its limited resources, in this case workers.
+Again, the production possibility frontier is a useful tool to visualize this benefit.

 |United States||10,000 shoes||or||40,000 refrigerators|